 The results emerging in Section 3.1 are obtained by changing only the job contract duration D, while all the other parameters are fixed at their baseline values.
 The obvious objection is that the relationship between inequality and contract length may change if the other parameters change.
 The aim of this Section is therefore to investigate this possibility through a global sensitivity analysis exercise, consisting in changing several parameters simultaneously.
-To this scope we will use the technique already introduced in Chen and Desiderio (2018), which we briefly illustrate in Section 3.2 for the reader's sake.
-Subsequently, we will report our findings in Section 3.2.
+To this scope we will use the technique already introduced in Chen and Desiderio (2018), which we briefly illustrate in sub-section The GSA procedure for the reader's sake.
+Subsequently, we will report our findings in sub-section Results.